 Considerations for the enterprise decision maker

-As an executive in your enterprise, you’re tasked with choosing a communications system that will excel in performance but also make financial sense.
-Through this process, you must work with your internal IT staff to decide how to: fix existing communication gaps; improve connectivity between company locations; and present the comprehensive solution to the executive team for approval.
+As a Leader in your organization, you’re tasked with choosing a communications system that will excel in performance and also make financial sense.
+Through this process, you must work with your internal IT staff to decide how to: fix any existing communication gaps; improve connectivity between company locations; and present the comprehensive solution to the executive team for approval.

 Business drivers for enterprise cloud-based Unified Communications

-Begin by figuring out answers to these questions and more to start identifying the pieces that will form the foundation of your business communications plan.
+Begin by determining the answers to these key questions to identify the key elements that will form the foundation of your business communications plan:

 » Which advanced phone features will help build your business?